KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     100 LOAD
     2 design

-We should finally have a program that draws a fatbit matrix and a cursor, but which does nothing until you press capital `Q`.
+We should finally have a program that draws a fat-bit matrix and a cursor, but which does nothing until you press capital `Q`.

 ## Going Mobile -- Supporting Cursor Movement